 (Report the total number of sexual assault, domestic violence/dating violence, stalking, and/or child sexual abuse offenders monitored by Rural Program-funded staff during the current reporting period under the "Number of offenders" column.
 This is an unduplicated count.
 Report the number of offenders who completed supervision without any violations.
-Also, report the number of offenders who completed supervision with at least one violation during the time they were under supervision.)
+Also, report the number of offenders who completed supervision without any violation during the time they were under supervision. )